BrianWill/japanese_vocab/input.md

 - Both participants get practice throughout the whole session, not just when the conversation switches to their target language.
 Even when my partner reads my story in Japanese, they are getting English input from me when I give my translation and ask them questions.
 Hopefully then they're less liable to feel impatient while waiting for me to read their story in English.

 ## Summary of listening and reading practice advice

+- Prioritize listening practice over reading practice and especially speaking practice.
+- Track the vocabulary you encounter in listening and reading.
+- Limit vocabulary drills to words you have recently encountered in listening and reading, and limit lifetime drills of any individual word to 10-20 repetitions.
+- If you repeat a piece of content, do so no more than a handful of times, even if you don't fully "master" it by the last repetition.
+- For a long time, you wont understand most of what you encounter, and that which you do understand will often require conscious effort.
+“Natural”, automatic understanding comes only with massive consumption of the language, and still only then slowly and in pieces.
+- As long as the language itself distracts you from focusing on the content of what you read and hear, your input consumption will be [*intensive* rather than *extensive*](https://en.wikipedia.org/wiki/Extensive_reading).
+This is not a matter of learning style or choice: the beginner simply cannot understand what they read or hear without looking up many words and consciously pondering how the words fit together, a slow process which consumes much mental energy and greatly limits how much language content can be encountered per day.
+- Comfort with a particular topic and style of content doesn’t necessarily translate to comfort with other topics or styles.
+- Accept that it will typically require many exposures before a word or kanji is fully memorized.
+Instead of consciously trying to force memorization, you should lean heavily on tools that make it quick and easy to look up words and kanji. **Depend upon reminders, not memorization.**
+- A single aspect of a language cannot be truly mastered in isolation, and attempting to do so is generally inefficient. **Don’t try to master one aspect or “level” of the language before moving on.**

 ## Sources of comprehensible input